Recidivism Reduction Checklists

 In a follow-up survey with forum participants, it became clear that state leaders would benefit from additional guidance on best practices and tools for enhancing communication with policymakers, state corrections directors, and reentry staff.
 The recidivism reduction checklists are designed to meet those needs.

 During this webinar, a distinguished panel of state corrections directors, policy staff, and state reentry coordinators discussed the content of the checklists, as well as ways that state corrections administrators and their staff can use the checklists to bolster recidivism reduction efforts within their states.
-To watch a recording of the webinar click here.
+Watch a recording of the webinar.

-To download a PDF of the PowerPoint slides used in this event, click here.
+Download a PDF of the PowerPoint slides used here.

-An example of how DOCs can use the checklists:
+Examples of how corrections and community supervision agencies can use the checklists:

-- Quarterly, the reentry coordinator updates the State Reentry Coordinators’ Checklist by facility and briefs the corrections director on the status of implementation.
+- Quarterly, the reentry coordinator updates the Checklist for State Reentry Coordinators by facility/department unit and briefs the corrections/community supervision director on the status of implementation.

-- Semi-annually, the corrections director and reentry director use the State Corrections Administrator’s Checklist to assess key areas that need to be enhanced through department-wide policy changes.
+- Semi-annually, the corrections/community supervision director and reentry coordinator use the Checklist for State Corrections and Community Supervision Administrators to assess key areas that need to be enhanced through department-wide policy changes.

-- Annually or as needed, the corrections director and reentry director use the Executive and Legislative Policymakers’ Checklist to brief the governor’s staff and members of the legislature on progress with implementation and any policy or budgetary needs.
+- Annually or as needed, the corrections/community supervision director and reentry coordinator use the Checklist for Legislative and Executive Policymakers to brief the governor’s staff and members of the legislature on progress with implementation and any policy or budgetary needs.

 Where can I get additional information?

-- Click here for a glossary of key terms and concepts used in the checklists
+- Consult a glossary of key terms and concepts used in the checklists.

-- Many of the recidivism reduction strategies in the checklists are based on the Risk, Need, Responsivity principles for changing offender behavior.
-More information on these principles can be found at: http://csgjusticecenter.org/reentry/principles-of-recidivism-reduction/
+- Many of the recidivism reduction strategies in the checklists are based on the Risk, Need, and Responsivity principles for changing behavior of people who are in the justice system.
+Read more about these principles.

 - Report of the Re-Entry Policy Councili